 - Update on the Board's work plan

 - What are agenda decisions?

 - Join us at the upcoming 2019 World Standard-setters' meeting

 - Summary from the recent meetings of our consultative bodies

-The Board has recently issued several Exposure Drafts, which are now open for comments.
+The Board has recently issued several exposure drafts, which are now open for comment.

 The following amendments to IFRS Standards are expected to be issued later in 2019